hikaya-io/activity/README.md

 ```

 ### Create 'Activity users'
-- Before logging in to the application you will need to go to the admin console (http://localhost:8000/admin/).
+Before logging in to the application, you will need to create an Activity User through Django's Admin Dashboard.
+- Go to the Admin dashboard: http://localhost:8000/admin/.
 - Navigate to `Workflow > Activity users` and add an Activity user.
 - Make to sure to select the superuser name you created earlier.